February 2022

 According to one of the girls at the bar I have “lime green energy”… I don´t know what that means but I like it.
 I also learned that, if I were a nut, I´d be an almond.

+I wish I could have stayed longer but work (and therefore internet) calls me back to civilization.
+My collectivo back was a much nicer experience with great conversations that led to spending a nice evening on a hostels roof with good company.
 Back in Santa Marta, culture shock.
 Interesting how fast I got used to rice and beans, hammocks and silence.
 I am heading to Minca next where I will spend some time working before I leave on a 5 day treck into the jungle.

 To be continued…